 The CCCI also manages the Teacher Education for Equality and Sustainability Network (TEESNet) which promotes good practice across the sector.

-Innovation in learning and teaching relates to the redesign of teaching, the learning environment, curriculum and assessment to ensure that it is fit for purpose for all learners.
-Researchers focus on research activities related to innovative teaching approaches, methods and resources, as well as participating in the development of innovative and creative approaches to developing inclusive learning and teaching.
-The exploration of subject pedagogy, teacher development and the use of new technology to develop learning and teaching are at the heart of the work of this group.
+IIE is concerned with the redesign of teaching, the learning environment, curriculum and assessment to ensure that it is inclusive and fit for purpose for all learners.
+Research activities relate to innovative teaching approaches, methods and resources, and the development of innovative and creative approaches to inclusive learning.
+The exploration of subject pedagogy, teacher development and the use of new technology is embedded into the work of the group.

-The Centre for Educational Research is engaged in a variety of international and local research projects relevant to the field of education.
+The CER engages in a variety of international and local research projects relevant to the field of education.
 Selected projects are listed here.

 - European Commission Project: Exploring Interethnic Violence and Children's Rights in the School Environment

-- This EU-funded, international research project focusses on exploring interethnic and intercultural conflict and violence in schools among children and young people.
+- This EU-funded, international research project focused on exploring interethnic and intercultural conflict and violence in schools among children and young people.
 It involves a number of LSBU academics and those from a range of European countries.
-Read more about research into Exploring Inter-ethnic Violence.
+The resulting book was launched at The Education Research Centre in 2014.

 - The Hands Project

-- This multinational and multidisciplinary project is funded by the European Commission.
-Its main objective is to develop software on smartphones that help children and young people with autism develop social skills and promote social integration.
-Our LSBU team is working closely with partners in the project, the National Autistic Society and the Helen Allinson Special School in Kent.
+- This multinational and multidisciplinary project was funded by the European Commission.
+Its main objective was to develop software on smartphones that help children and young people with autism develop social skills and promote social integration.
+LSBU’s ERC team worked closely with partners in the project, the National Autistic Society and the Helen Allinson Special School in Kent.
 The ERC continues to build a working relationship with the NAS and Research Autism, and has recently set up PARC.